gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

     - Cheapie [Amazon Kit](https://www.amazon.com/dp/B07VNVVXW6?ref=ppx_pop_mob_ap_share) (thanks to GreyHat for the rec) $14
     - [Segger J-Link EDU Mini](https://www.sparkfun.com/products/24078) - $60 on Sparkfun

-* The Pi & SD & SSD are Amazon affiliate links, so I'll probably be able to pay my domain name bill with the commissions.
+* The Pi & SD & SSD are Amazon affiliate links, so I'll probably be able to pay my annual $12 domain name bill with the commissions.

 ### Not-Hardware
     - Custom domain.
 For this tutorial I'll be using mine, `gristleking.dev`.
 If you don't already have a domain, I'd **strongly** recommend buying one at [Cloudflare](https://cloudflare.com).
 They're about $12/year and buying it there makes everything else a little bit easier.